-All the partners involved in the delivery of the strategy share a sense of passion and pride in serving BwD and its residents and share the common goals of improving health and wellbeing and helping to reducing the burden on local health care system and, in doing so, protecting precious resources.
+Year two has seen a consolidation of existing partnerships and the engagement of new partners with the strategy.
+All partners involved in the delivery of the strategy share a sense of passion and pride in serving Blackburn with Darwen and its residents and share the common goals of improving health and wellbeing and helping to reducing the burden on local health care system and, in doing so, protecting precious resources.

-There has been significant progress against the action plan this year, as can be seen in the Year 1 Annual Report (Appendix A), but with the acknowledgement that there is still much to do to have a significant impact on the population.
-There is also acknowledgement that any significant impact on the high level indicators from delivery of the action plan may take many years to come to fruition.
+Progress against the action plan continues, as can be seen in the Year 2 Annual Report (Appendix A), but with the acknowledgement that there is still much to do to have a significant impact on the population.